survivejs/react-book/manuscript/09_linting_in_webpack.md

 ### Connecting ESLint with webpack

 We can make webpack emit ESLint messages for us by using [eslint-loader](https://www.npmjs.com/package/eslint-loader).
-As the first step hit `npm i eslint-loader --save-dev` to add it to the project.
+As the first step hit

+> npm i eslint-loader --save-dev

 Next we need to tweak our development configuration to include it.
 Add the following section to it: